 armasm syntax directive GNU syntax directive Description DCB .byte Allocate one-byte blocks of memory, and specify the initial contents.
 DCW .hword Allocate two-byte blocks of memory, and specify the initial contents.
 DCD .word Allocate four-byte blocks of memory, and specify the initial contents.
 DCI .inst Allocate a block of memory in the code, and specify the opcode.
 In A32 code, this is a four-byte block.
 In T32 code, this can be a two-byte or four-byte blockinst.n allocates a two-byte block and .inst.w allocates a four-byte block.
 DCQ .quad Allocate eight-byte blocks of memory, and specify the initial contents.
-SPACE .org Allocate a zeroed block of memory.
+SPACE .org Allocate eight-byte blocks of memory, and specify the initial contents.
+Allocate a zeroed block of memory.
 The armasm syntax SPACE directive allocates a zeroed block of memory with the specified size.
 The GNU assembly .org directive zeroes the memory up to the given address.
 The address must be greater than the address at which the directive is placed.
-The following example shows the armasm syntax and GNU syntax methods of creating a 100-byte zeroed block of memory using these directives: ; armasm syntax implementation start_address SPACE 0x100 // GNU syntax implementation start_address: .org start_address + 0x100 - Note - If label arithmetic is not required, the GNU assembly .space directive can be used instead of the .org directive.
+The following example shows the armasm syntax and GNU syntax methods of creating a 100-byte zeroed block of memory using these directives: ; armasm syntax implementation start_address SPACE 0x100 // GNU syntax implementation start_address: .org start_address + 0x100 - Note - Note - If label arithmetic is not required, the GNU assembly .space directive can be used instead of the .org directive.
 However, Arm recommends using the .org directive wherever possible.